 - Valuing teamwork

-These are just a few of the attributes military veterans possess that make them especially well suited to a civilian life in the solar industry following discharge.
+These are just a few of the attributes military veterans possess that make them especially well suited to civilian life in the solar industry following discharge.

 Siggi Brocks knows this well as a solar energy instructor at Erwin Technical College in Tampa, Florida.